 The Collection system in Drayton experiences high flow rates during wet-weather conditions which indicates that there are sources of rapid inflow; however, the sources of the rapid inflow are not known at this time.
-In 2022, the Township initiated a flow monitoring program to attempt to identify the source(s) of I&I in the system in order to better utilize the existing conveyance and treatment capacities within the wastewater system.
+In 2022, the Township initiated a flow monitoring program to attempt to identify the source(s) of inflow and infiltration (I&I) in the system in order to better utilize the existing conveyance and treatment capacities within the wastewater system.
+I&I refers to the additional flow from stormwater that enters the wastewater system.